-The Classic Trawler Network gallery shows a variety of vessels with basic information and links to sites where available
+The Classic Trawler Gallery shows a variety of vessels with basic information and links to sites where available

 A 100ft (30.5m) wooden charter vessel operating out of Denmark into the artic circle, rated for operation in ice, this is an awesome boat.